hrabhijith/Novels-catalog/README.md

 By default, the application will start at 'localhost:5000'.
 Users should enter this url in any browser to start using the application.

-API endpoint can be reached to get full app data by sending request to 'localhost:5000/library.json'
+* API endpoint can be reached to get full app data by sending request to 'localhost:5000/authors/JSON'
+* API endpoint can be reached to get specific author's data by sending request to 'localhost:5000/authors/<author_id>/novels/JSON'
+* API endpoint can be reached to get specific specific novel data by an author by sending request to 'localhost:5000/authors/<author_id>/novels/<novel_id>/JSON'